Site Planning Tips

 What will I do with items in this website?

-• Do you want to modify any of the item types or the item-type-specific fields?
+• Do you want to modify any of the item types or the item-type-specific metadata fields?
 See Managing Item Types to learn more.

 • Do you need additional Dublin Core fields?
 Install the Dublin Core Extended plugin.